 Forum Replies Created

-255 – Likely a connection problem to the remote host.
-Check the IP address / fqdn of the remote host
+- 255 – Likely a connection problem to the remote host.
+You should be able to resolve this by checking the IP address / fqdn of the remote host.

-23 – Error during transfer.
-Check the file/directory being synced really exists on the source.
+- 23 – Error during transfer.
+You should be able to resolve this by checking the file/directory being synced really exists on the source.

 I suspect that you actually solved the first error, since the second error means that rsync is running!
 But, the second error means that the rsync.haast.secret file has the wrong permissions.
 Please modify the permissions of this file as follows: